jinnrw/trello-alike/README.md

 ## How to run locally
 #### Server
-Intall Redis and start the redis server.
+Install Redis and start the redis server.
 ```bash
 brew install redis
 brew services start redis